 As a business owner, it’s likely that you already have some liabilities related to your company.
-A liability is anything that results in debt or is a potential risk, and it is used in key ratios to determine your organization’s financial health.
+Any debt that your business owes or amount it’s expected to pay is a liability.
+While liabilities are usually fiscal, the term could also refer to any other type of obligation that your business has.
+Liabilities are used in key ratios that help determine your organization’s financial health.

-Read on to learn what liabilities, assets and expenses are, and how they differ from each other.
-You’ll also understand common liabilities for small businesses.
+Read on to learn the definitions of liabilities, assets and expenses, as well as some common liabilities for small businesses.

 Editor’s note: Looking for the right accounting software solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.